DavisPL-Teaching/189c/review/study-guide.md

   + Strings, Regex

 - Techniques
+  + 3 possible outputs (SAT, UNSAT, UNKNOWN)
-  + What to do when Z3 fails to solve a problem
+  + What to do when Z3 fails to solve a problem (returns UNKNOWN or times out)

 - Limitations